-Currently, Yukon has 63,275 km2 of land identified for conservation purposes-just over 13 per cent of Yukon's total area.
-Of that, 61,486 km2 are protected lands, which include territorial parks, habitat protection areas, national parks, national wildlife areas, and special management areas.
+Currently, Yukon has 63,275 km of land identified for conservation purposes-just over 13 per cent of Yukon's total area.
+Of that, 61,486 km are protected lands, which include territorial parks, habitat protection areas, national parks, national wildlife areas, and special management areas.

-Designated: Awaiting designation Management Plan: Planning on hold Agry Mene Pain's system of takes and waterway's support traintenal activities of hunting, hating and traceing and is popular for padding and camping.
-It was identified under Chapte to of the Campines Taylar First Nakon Pinal Agreement.
+Designated: Awaiting designation Management Plan: Planning on hold Agay Mene Parks system of lakes and waterways support traditional activities of hunting, fishing and trapping and is popular for paddling and camping.
+It was identified under Chapte 10 of the Carcross/Tagish First Nation Final Agreement.